A market mechanism for Southeast Asia's energy transition

 SPARC resolves this without requiring you to break a single contract.
 Coal plants remain on the grid.
 Contracts stay legally intact.
 Actual generation progressively shifts to lower-cost renewable operators through voluntary market transactions.
 Dispatch changes.
 Contracts don't.
 Because renewable generation is cheaper than the coal variable cost it replaces, consumer tariffs stay flat or fall.

-No new legislation to start SPARC operates as a product code under existing I-REC registry infrastructure.
+No new legislation to start SPARC can operate under recognized product-code and registry governance.
 Launch as a regulatory sandbox, then scale.

 Regulator stays in control Full sovereign control over eligibility, pace, and scope.
 No mechanism element overrides your existing mandate or dispatch authority.